|Friday, May 13||5:30 pm||Preliminary Class|

 Performance opportunities for the winners of each category will be offered at the NSRMTA Annual General Meeting.

-There is a $5 admission fee (for adults only) at the door, to hear all performances for the day.
+If restrictions allow an audience to be present, there is a $5 admission fee (for adults only) at the door, to hear all performances for the day.